CarbonROM/charter/device-support-requirements.md

 ## Verity

-* All devices MUST disable verity on the system image for userdebug builds.
+* All devices MUST disable verity on the system image for user and userdebug builds.
 * All devices SHOULD support verity on the vendor image.

 ## Updater

-* All devices with a shipping build of LineageOS MUST support upgrades via the native LineageOS Updater application & the recovery documented on the Wiki for that device.
+* All devices with a shipping build of CarbonROM MUST support upgrades via the native CarbonROM Updater application (CarbonDelta) & the recovery documented on the Wiki for that device.

 ## FRP